Lalu423/portfolio/README.md

 ## Description

-This is my first attempt at creating a portfolio website from scratch, it needs some more work but I am happy with the results.
-I will continue to add upon this code as it is a work in progress to grow along with my knowledge of HTML and CSS.
+This is my first attempt at creating a portfolio website from scratch, it needs some more work but I will continue to upgrade and add new things as I gain more experience with HTML and CSS.
+I am excited to continue adding to this page and seeing my progress as I gain more knowledge.

 ## Usage example